Consciousness after death

 M: "Certainly they do not—for all that really exists."

-FLITTERFLOP: "But doesn't occult science teach that there is no more difference between the mortal soul and the immortal soul than between a forest and its trees?"
+FLITTERFLOP: "But doesn't Occult Science teach that there is no more difference between the mortal soul and the immortal soul than between a forest and its trees?"

 M: "It does, because one or even a hundred trees withered because of lack of life-giving sap, or uprooted, cannot prevent the forest from still being a forest."